-- Course Level: The studentships are available for pursuing Masters or PhD studies in New Zealand.
+- Course Level: Scholarships are available for pursuing Masters or PhD studies in New Zealand.

-- Study Subject: The studentships are awarded in the subjects that are a priority for each country.
+- Study Subject: Scholarships are awarded in the subjects that are a priority for each country.

-- Award: Scholarships provide the following financial support:
+- Scholarship Award: Scholarships provide the following financial support: